-Hysteresis integer Once the alert is active or inactive, the radius must change by this value to change the alert state.
-1 to 10000 Meters gps.position.alert.hysteresis Expected Latitude decimal Latitude at which the device is expected to be. -90 to 90 Degrees gps.position.alert.lat Expected Longitude decimal Longitude at which the device is expected to be. -180 to 180 Degrees gps.position.alert.lon Speed Count Movement Hours boolean Counts the number of hours the device is moving according to the GPS speed. gps.speed.count_hours Speed Alert boolean Sets whether a change in speed generates an alert. gps.speed.alert.enable Threshold integer An alert will be raised if the device's speed goes above this threshold.
-1 to 1000 km/h gps.speed.alert.threshold Hysteresis integer Once the alert is active or inactive, the speed must change by this value to change the alert state.
+~ Hysteresis integer Once the alert is active or inactive, the radius must change by this value to change the alert state.
+1 to 10000 Meters gps.position.alert.hysteresis Expected Latitude decimal Latitude at which the device is -90 to expected to be.
+90 Degrees gps.position.alert.lat Expected Longitude decimal Longitude at which the device is expected to be. gps.position.alert.lon Speed Count Movement Hours boolean Counts the number of hours the device is moving according to the GPS speed. gps.speed.count_hours Speed Alert boolean Sets whether a change in speed gener- ates an alert. gps.speed.alert.enable Threshold integer An alert will be raised if the device's $\begin{bmatrix} 1 & to \\ 1000 \end{bmatrix}$ km/h gp gps.speed.alert.threshold Hysteresis integer Once the alert is active or inactive, the speed must change by this value to change the alert state.
 1 to 1000 km/h gps.speed.alert.hysteresis Bluetooth Name text A name that is meaningful to the user.
 25 chars ble.name Interval integer The number of base intervals after which the Bluetooth module is turned on.
 Set to 0 to disable.
 0 to 10000 ble.interval Scan Time integer The device will capture matching messages for this length of time.
 Seconds ble.capture_time Address Capture List text List of adresses to be captured in HEX format, separated by a comma.
 Leave blank to capture all.
 200 chars ble.id_list Send Raw Data boolean If ticked, all captured messages will be added to the data message.